-As at 31 December 2020 QIPL was categorised as a Significant limited licence IFPRU 125k investment firm.
+As at 31 December 2021 QIPL was categorised as a Significant limited licence IFPRU 125k investment firm.

-A6.
-Frequency
+A6 Frequency

 Pillar 3 disclosures will be made on an annual basis at the same time as the publication of QIPL's Annual Report and Financial Statements.
+The Pillar 3 disclosures in respect of 2021 will be the final set of public disclosures prepared by QIPL under the CRD IV following the introduction of the new IFPR for reporting periods after 1 January 2022.

-A7.
-Location
+A7 Location

-The Pillar 3 disclosure report is published on the Quilter Platform website (platform.quilter.com).
+The Pillar 3 disclosure report is published on the Quilter Platform website (www.platform.quilter.com)

-A8.
-CRD IV reporting currency
+A8 CRD IV reporting currency